matthewg42/Mutila/README.md

 ### EEPROM-backed Settings

-*PersistentSettings* provides an EEPROM-backed store for settings which you want to survive Arduino resets.
+*PersistentSetting* provides an EEPROM-backed store for settings which you want to survive Arduino resets.

 ## API Documentation